yt-project/yt/doc/source/reference/command-line.rst

    yt config migrate

-that will convert your old config file to the toml format.
-The original file will moved to ``$XDG_HOME_CONFIG/yt/ytrc.bak``.
+This will convert your old config file to the toml format.
+The original file will be moved to ``$XDG_CONFIG_HOME/yt/ytrc.bak``.

 Examples
 ++++++++